mjahmad1/MJ-AHMAD/README.md

 - 👋 @mj-ahmad
-- 👀 Interested in  technology enthusiast with deep expertise in Microsoft products, working towards enhancing education and skills development in Bangladesh.
-- Founder of "Innovate" dedicated to educational support activities.
-- Sole proprietor of "Quraner Fariwala, the largest Holy Quran printing company in Bangladesh.
-- Developer at the "Company Developer Forum" United Kingdom.
+- MJ AHMAD is an innovative education and research platform where, through "Quraner Fariwala" and "INNOVATE," the boundaries of knowledge are expanded, and students are assisted in unlocking their full potential.
+- Through the "Quraner Fariwala" project, we engage in the printing, supply, and distribution of the Holy Quran, contributing to the spread of religious education.
+- With the "INNOVATE" initiative, we employ cutting-edge technology for education and development, encouraging students to pursue their own research and innovation.
+- Our goal is to create a society where education is accessible and readily available to everyone.
+We believe that every individual holds infinite potential, and the MJ AHMAD platform is built to realize those possibilities.

 # ABOUT MJ-AHMAD
 - Full Name- Md Jafor Ahmad
 - Born in Narsingdi, Bangladesh on 10 November 1989
 - Religion' Islam
+- Interested in  technology enthusiast with deep expertise in Microsoft products, working towards enhancing education and skills development in Bangladesh.
+- Founder of "Innovate" dedicated to educational support activities.
+- Sole proprietor of "Quraner Fariwala, the largest Holy Quran printing company in Bangladesh.
+- Developer at the "Company Developer Forum" United Kingdom.

 # A Profile
 - Technology Expert, Education Advocate, and Quran Printer